GiGurra/flycd/README.md

 * Before installing it into your fly.io account with `flycd install --project-path .`

-FlyCD will convert the `app.yaml` back to `fly.toml` before deploying to fly.io, and will keep all fields you put in it (i.e. flycd doesn't have to implement the full fly.io domain model).
+FlyCD will convert the `app.yaml` back to `fly.toml` before deploying to fly.io, and will keep all fields you put in it (i.e. flycd doesn't have to implement the full fly.io FlyCD model).
 There are several reasons flycd doesn't just use a `fly.toml` instead of `app.yaml`.
 One reason is because `flycd` uses the fly.io cli (`fly`/`flyctl`) under the hood, and the fly.io cli actually modifies the `fly.toml` in place when deploying :S. Another is that we want to re-use data within the config, and `.toml` is not a very good format for that.
 There are probably more reasons, some